 Personalization, rather than an exclusive focus on traditional “large-scale” campaigns, is an essential part of today’s creative approach.

 Just how big is personalization?
-A whopping prefer to discover content on their own, because they feel it is personalized to their interests — the exact opposite of getting force-fed a standard ad.
+A whopping 62 percent of millennials prefer to discover content on their own, because they feel it is personalized to their interests — the exact opposite of getting force-fed a standard ad.
 Even more importantly, these “discovery” users become very engaged, with 60 percent saying they’re more likely to buy a product after viewing this content.